akanthed/HealthtestAI_Demo/README.md

 ### 6. Deploying to Vercel

-You can deploy the Next.js (App Router) frontend to Vercel while continuing to use Firebase/Google Cloud for backend services (Firestore, Auth, BigQuery, Vertex AI, Cloud Functions, Cloud Run workers).
+You can deploy the Next.js (App Router) frontend to Vercel while continuing to use Firebase/Google Cloud for backend services (Firestore, Auth, BigQuery, Vertex AI).

 #### A. One-Time Vercel Setup
 1. Create (or log into) a Vercel account.